ForexRobotics/mask_camera/README.md

 Since COVID-19, the importance of wearing masks and measuring temperature has increased worldwide.
 However, the current situation is that dedicated camera devices are expensive and do not reach the people who need them.
 The purpose of this project is to contribute to the "democratization of AI" by providing open source solutions using inexpensive and high-speed AI edge devices such as NVIDIA Jetson Nano.

 # Requirement
-- NVIDIA Jetson device (veirfied on Jetson Nano 2GB)
+- NVIDIA Jetson device (veirfied on Jetson Nano 2GB Development Kit and Jetson Xavier NX Development Kit)

 - Logcool 270 (USB Camera)
 https://www.amazon.com/Logitech-C270-720pixels-Black-webcam/dp/B01BGBJ8Y0/ref=sr_1_3?dchild=1&keywords=C270&qid=1605453031&sr=8-3